nisarnabeel/Multi-Modal-and-Distributed-mmWave-ISAC-Datasets-for-Human-Sensing/README.md

 1. Download the ZIP file.
 2. Extract all datasets.
-3. Place the extracted folders and place the files in the root directory of this repository
+3. Place the extracted folders and place the files in the root directory of this repository.

 ## Features